Skip to content

 PixelPilot (Android)

-1. Connect the ground station to the phone
+1. Connect the ground station to your phone

 2. Open PixelPilot